 Steve also has significant experience litigating class actions, especially those based on insurance coverage issues and insurer market conduct.
 In addition to the Knowles case, he has successfully argued class action related appeals in three federal circuits and in state appellate courts, and has successfully defeated class certification in many state and federal trial courts.

 Steve is a Fellow in the American College of Trial Lawyers, and is a prior chair of the Connecticut State Committee for that organization.
 He is also a prolific speaker on insurance coverage, litigation, and ethics matters and has published numerous papers on these subjects.
 In addition, he contributes to the firm's Property Insurance Coverage Insights blog.
 Steve has been listed in The Best Lawyers in America© in the area of Insurance Law since 2006, and was named the Best Lawyers® “Lawyer of the Year” in Hartford in the area of Insurance Law for 2011, 2016, and 2018.
-He also has been selected to the Connecticut Super Lawyers list since 2006 and the Top 50 Connecticut Super Lawyers for 2009.
+He also has been selected to the Connecticut Super Lawyers list from 2006 to 2018 and the Top 50 Connecticut Super Lawyers for 2009.